bpftrace/bpftrace/docs/language.md

 bpftrace has support for immutable N-tuples.
 A tuple is a sequence type (like an array) where, unlike an array, every element can have a different type.

-Tuples are a comma separated list of expressions, enclosed in brackets, `(1,"hello")`.
+Tuples are a comma separated list of expressions, enclosed in parenthesis, `(1,"hello")`.
 Individual fields can be accessed with the `.` operator or via array-style access.
 The array index expression must evaluate to an integer literal at compile time (no variables but this is ok `(1, "hello")[1 - 1]`).
 Tuples are zero indexed like arrays.
 Examples: